btannady/SinnohRegionPokedex/README.md

 There are 3 kinds of search features offered by this Pokedex program:
-  1. Search database by pokemon name
+  1. Search database by pokemon name - Enter a pokemon name as input, program will then display information on that pokemon.
-  2. Search database by pokemon type
+  2. Search database by pokemon type - Enter a pokemon type(s) as input, program will then display information on related pokemon.
-  3. Search database by pokemon national index #
+  3. Search database by pokemon ndex # - Enter a pokemon ndex as input, program will then display information on that pokemon.
+The fourth option offered is basically to just end the program.

 The Sinnoh Region pokemon database this program refers to: https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_Sinnoh_Pok%C3%A9dex_number